Neighborhoods in Akron, Ohio: Firestone Park

-Harvey Firestone embarked on creating a neighborhood with tree-lined boulevards curved around a central park.
+Harvey S. Firestone embarked on creating a neighborhood with tree-lined boulevards curved around a central park.
 He saw families of different income levels living together in diverse styles of homes.
 He saw churches, schools and stores within walking distance.
 When Seiberling started on his ambitious housing initiatives in Goodyear Heights, Harvey Firestone did not want to be outdone.
 Like Seiberling, Firestone hired his estate landscape architect, Alling S. DeForest, to design the layout for Firestone Park.
 Akron officials have pushed the limits of the area beyond its original borders.
 City publications draw the park as far south as Firestone Country Club, annexed from Coventry Township in 1985.
 Firestone Park is located in south Akron, bordering Coventry Twp.
 Firestone has easy access to two expressways, Interstate 77 and Interstate 277 / U.S. Highway 224.
 The 2000 U.S. census can explain the attraction objectively.
 It paints a portrait of an educated working-class population with good incomes and home values.
 Firestone Park, a public park shaped like the original Firestone shield emblem, is at the heart of the community.
 It is surrounded by churches, a school, a community center, a new library, and a small business district.